-- DEFAULTS: Use this option to accept all defaults set by the CameraMode. - NO_ZOOM_BUTTON: This hides the zoom button on the live-stream preview, preventing a user from adjusting the mobile device camera's zoom.

-- NO_ILLUMINATION_BUTTON: This hides the illumination button on the live-stream preview, preventing a user from toggling the illumination. - HARDWARE_TRIGGER: This enables a simulated hardware trigger (the volume down button) for starting scanning on the mobile device.
+- DEFAULTS: Use this option to accept all defaults set by the CameraMode. - NO\ZOOM\BUTTON: This hides the zoom button on the live-stream preview, preventing a user from adjusting the mobile device camera's zoom. - NO\ILLUMINATION\BUTTON: This hides the illumination button on the live-stream preview, preventing a user from toggling the illumination. - HARDWARE\TRIGGER: This enables a simulated hardware trigger (the volume down button) for starting scanning on the mobile device.
 This button only starts scanning when pressed.
 Iit does not need to be held like a more traditional purpose-built scanner's trigger.
-Pressing the button a second time does not stop the scanning process. - PAUSED: If using a live-stream preview, when this option is set, the preview will be displayed when the startScanning() method is called, but the reader will not started decoding (i.e. looking for barcodes) until the user presses the on-screen scanning button to actually start the scanning process. - ALWAYS_SHOW: This option forces a live-stream preview to be displayed, even if an aiming mode has been selected (e.g. CameraMode == PASSIVE_AIMER)
+Pressing the button a second time does not stop the scanning process. - PAUSED: If using a live-stream preview, when this option is set, the preview will be displayed when the startScanning() method is called, but the reader will not started decoding (i.e. looking for barcodes) until the user presses the on-screen scanning button to actually start the scanning process. - ALWAYS\SHOW: This option forces a live-stream preview to be displayed, even if an aiming mode has been selected (e.g. CameraMode == PASSIVE\AIMER) - HIGH\RESOLUTION: This will use the device camera in higher resolution.
+The default resolution is 1280x720.
+With this option is enabled, the resolution will be 1920x1080 on devices that support it, and the default one on devices that do not.
+This can help with scanning small barcodes, but will increase the decoding time since there is a lot more data to process in each frame. - HIGH\FRAME\RATE: This will use the device camera in 60 FPS instead of the default 30, and provide a much smoother camera preview.

 The last parameter of the ViewGroup type specifies the container for the live-stream preview.
+If the parameter is left null, a full screen preview will be used.